Barani1985GH/web_scraping/README.md

 HOW TO RUN THE PROJECT

 Panda Script :
-Open folder Pymaceuticals
-Open pymaceuticals_starter.ipynb
-Run pymaceuticals_starter.ipynb by activating jupyter notebook from the terminal.
-The ipynb file includes comments for ease of understanding.
-Alternatively, run pymaceuticals_starter.ipynb in visual studio to review the code and comments.
-Use Terminal to run the python file to see the results and review the trends observed on each findings
+Download part_1_mars_news.ipynb and part_2_mars_weather and open VSCODE or jupyter notebook to run the script.To run the script install BeautifulSoup and splinter libraries